 Now try this instead: Your professor pre-records a video lecture, in a few short (5 minute) segments, which you watch on YouTube before the class.
 You take notes, and hopefully it seems clear at the time.
 If you have a few questions, WRITE THEM DOWN and bring them to class with you.
-(I'll record a few 'frequently asked questions' during the semester).
-When you get to class, we remind you of the steps you learned about in the video, answer questions, and (mostly!) help you get started on your homework.
-In groups of 2-3, you work through the first confusing questions of how the lecture applies to the problems.
+When you get to class, we remind you of what you learned in the video, answer questions, and (mostly!) go through examples and/or help you get started on your homework.
+In groups of 2-3, you work through some questions of how the lecture applies to the problems.

-What if I don't have YouTube.
+What if I don't have access to YouTube.
 Dang.
 Let me know.
 I can put a CD of lectures and course material in the ECE office, and you can borrow it and download it to your PC.
 Anything new I record during the semester, you may have to watch at the U. The ECE computer lab now allows access to YouTube.